 - How can we gain trust with new influencers?

 - How and where do these influencers distribute their content?

 “The answers to these questions will help shape a great backlink strategy in each market,” McIlraith says.
 “Keep in mind, though, that you just can’t do this on your own.
 Work with your marketing, social, brand, and PR teams to gain a truly comprehensive view.”

 McIlraith offers one final recommendation: Conduct some competitor research on a per-market basis.
 Investigate answers to questions like these:

 - How are my competitors ranking in market?

 - Can I leverage these types of links to advance my own link profile?

 - Are my competitors active in the market, or is there an opportunity to carry out some off-page optimization activities to gain organic placements?

 “But remember,” McIlraith urges, “this is about the local digital landscape.
 Your own tracking tools don’t allow you to gather competitor insights; you need a global third-party search platform to do so.
 Both Linkdex and SEMRush can handle this for you.”

-> Global SEO is an important part of a global customer experience strategy.
+> Multilingual SEO is an important part of a global customer experience strategy.
 Learn how to execute your strategy by downloading the eBook, A Marketer’s Guide to Global Customer Experience Management.